lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 - $\rho_{ICC}$ = intra-cluster correlation (how similar outcomes are within a cluster)
 - The term $(1 + (m-1)\rho_{ICC})$ is the **design effect**—the variance inflation from clustering

-**Key Trade-off:** Cluster randomization eliminates interference bias but increases variance because:
+**Key Trade-off:** Cluster randomisation eliminates interference bias but increases variance because:
 - Effective sample size is $n_{eff} = n / (1 + (m-1)\rho_{ICC})$
 - With high ICC or large clusters, you may need 2-10x more data